LouisYLWang/Sync-Sofa/readme.md

 One to two paragraph statement about your product and what it does.

 Sync Sofa is a full stack web extension support a easy-to-use and stable way to synchronize streaming playback for multiple users.
 It can improve the experience when users from different locations want to share a video/movie remotely.
-Currently the feartures includes:
+Currently the feartures include:

 - 2 party connection: either party can be the host of a sync room and the other can join with connection code.
 - sync pause/play: each user pause/play the video, the other side will do the same